adafruit/Adafruit_CircuitPython_HTTPServer/docs/examples.rst

 ---------------------

 You can use cookies to store data on the client side, that will be sent back to the server with every request.
-They are often used to store authentication tokens, session IDs, but also to user preferences e.g. theme.
+They are often used to store authentication tokens, session IDs, but also user preferences e.g. theme.

 To access cookies, use ``request.cookies`` dictionary.
 In order to set cookies,  pass ``cookies`` dictionary to ``Response`` constructor or manually add ``Set-Cookie`` header.